eventide-project/docs/user-guide/stream-names/message-store-stream-name.md

 The `StreamName` module provides:

-- The `stream_name` module for composing a stream name from its constituent parts
+- The `stream_name` method for composing a stream name from its constituent parts
 - The `get_id` method for parsing a stream's ID from a stream name
 - The `get_ids` method for parsing a list of IDs from a stream name with a compound ID
 - The `get_category` method for parsing a stream's category from a stream name
 - The `category?` predicate for determining whether a stream name is a category stream name
 - The `get_type` method for parsing a stream's category type from a stream name
 - The `get_types` method for parsing a list of category types from a stream name with a compound category types
+- The `get_entity_name` method for parsing a stream's entity name from a stream name

 ## Stream Name